How to Reduce Your Chemical Exposure in A New Home

 Moving into a brand-new home may seem like a dream come true—fewer maintenance issues to worry about, and nothing needs to be updated.
-A newly built home may not be all its cracked up to be, however.
-Recently built or remodeled homes can pose many health concerns, the majority of which involves exposures to indoor toxins that you and you family may not be aware of.
+A newly built home may not be all it’s cracked up to be, however.
+Recently built or remodeled homes can pose many health concerns, the majority of which involves exposures to indoor toxins that you and your family may not be aware of.

 Many families opt to move into a brand new house versus purchasing an older one.
 Being a part of deciding what kind of features your dream home will have from the ground up can be very exciting.
 The final product of new construction appears clean, unworn, and contemporary.
 A lot of people get caught up in the lure of designing a new home, however, and don’t consider the health consequences and toxic exposures that can come along with construction or remodeling.

 Often, residents of newly built homes begin to feel ill within days of moving in.
-In a Greenbuildingelements.com article, the author states that after moving into the new home the homeowner may begin to experience unexplainable symptoms due to toxic exposures.
-Chemicals found in many remodeling materials and construction adhesives, namely formaldehyde, or other volatile organic compounds (VOCS) can cause or exacerbate respiratory problems or skin conditions.
+In an article, the author states that after moving into the new home the homeowner may begin to experience unexplainable symptoms due to toxic exposures.
+Chemicals found in many remodeling materials and construction adhesives, namely formaldehyde, or other volatile organic compounds (VOCs) can cause or exacerbate respiratory problems or skin conditions.
 Just like when you purchase a new car or open a new mattress, there is that “new” smell for a while. *That “new smell” is the off-gassing of VOCs from newly constructed products.

 Paint, paint strippers, and other solvents all often contain formaldehyde.
 Formaldehyde is one of many potent VOCs these products emit when being applied.
 While the most rapid off-gassing occurs when these products are drying, they still can release VOCs to some extent for many years after the initial application.